 At his best he was unquestionably the world’s finest footballer and won the Ballon d’Or in 2005, Ronaldinho playing his football in a joyous and expressive style that has ensured he will live long in the memory of fans who witnessed his greatness at its brief but brilliant peak.

 The career pathway of Zlatan Ibrahimovic reads like a who’s who of Europe’s biggest clubs.
-The Swedish superstar has enjoyed successful stints at clubs such as Ajax, Juventus, Manchester United and played on both sides of the Milan divide.
+The Swedish superstar has enjoyed successful stints at sides such as Ajax, Juventus, Manchester United and played on both sides of the Milan divide.

 Ibrahimovic also enjoyed spells at both Barcelona and PSG, the former a rare disappointment on a glittering career and the latter a history-making period as the spearhead of an emerging Parisian outfit.